suiyuan2009/acm-icpc/README.md

-# memory of acm-icpc when I was a college student
+# acm-icpc when I was a college student